Orlando Martínez

 • Journal of Maps (2022)

-In addition, I helped organize conferences such as PAM 2023 and Netmob 2023, and I participated in the Madrid Science Fairs of 2023 and 2024
+In addition, I helped organize conferences such as PAM 2023 and Netmob 2023, and I participated in the Madrid Science Fairs of 20232024, and 2025.

-I supported Professor Marco Gramaglia as Teaching Assistant at UC3M in the Access Networks and Shared Media course for undergraduate students of Telematics Engineering & Sound and Image Engineering.
+I supported Professor Marco Gramaglia as a Teaching Assistant at UC3M in the Access Networks and Shared Media course for undergraduate students of Telematics Engineering & Sound and Image Engineering.

 Research projects